 - ¼ teaspoon salt

-- Spray a muffin tin with baking spray and set aside
+- Preheat oven to 400 degrees.
+Spray a. muffin tin with baking spray and set aside

-- Add the eggs and vegetable oil to cereal mixture and stir to combine
+- Add the eggs and vegetable oil to cereal mixture and stir to combine.

 - To the wet mixture, add the flour, sugar, baking powder and salt, stir together a bit with a fork and then using a spoon, mix into the wet ingredients just until combined.
 Do not overmix!